Katy de la Cruz: Bodabil star

 By the age of thirteen, de la Cruz was a rising star in the bodabil circuit, performing alongside other leading stage performers such as Atang de la Rama.
 She soon became a solo headliner, performing in Manila's largest theaters such as the Savoy, the Palace, and the Lux.
 By 1925, de la Cruz was the highest paid entertainer in the Philippines.
 She fell in love, and later married, the piano player of her stage show.
 Some of the chorus girls who performed alongside her onstage, such as Chichay, Etang Discher, and Mary Walter, later become prominent entertainers in their own right.

-De la Cruz was acknowledged as a proficient performer of torch songs who drew comparisons to Sophie Tucker.
+De la Cruz was acknowledged as a proficient performer of torch songs who drew comparisons to Sophie Tucker and Carmen Miranda.

 Initially, her signature tune was the bluesy ballad St. Louis Blues.
 After jazz became popular in the Philippines in the 1920s, de la Cruz adapted her singing style and soon mastered the art of scat singing, which became a trademark of hers.
 By the 1930s, de la Cruz would be most identified with the song Balut, a fast-paced jazzy tune written by Jerry Brandy.
 Her take on the song, which afforded her to showcase her scatting ability, has been described as impish and rustic, rounded out by her low, playfully dragging key.
 A slightly bawdy take, called "Balut", named for a notorious Filipino culinary delicacy of the same name, remains popular to date, with versions performed by the New Minstrels, Pilita Corrales, and Lani Misalucha.

 She also occasionally acted in films, most prominently in Inspirasyon (1953), for which she received the FAMAS Best Supporting Actress Award in 1953.
 Many of her films were for Sampaguita Pictures.

 Later career

 As bodabil slowly declined, de la Cruz concentrated on concert performances and international tours.
 In the late 1940s and early 1950s, she was a top-billed performer at the famed Forbidden City nightclub in San Francisco.
 In 1961, she starred in her own stage show in Las Vegas.
 De la Cruz also performed concert tours in Thailand, Taiwan, Hong Kong, Singapore, Australia, and Hawaii.

-De la Cruz eventually retired to San Francisco, California, though she would occasionally perform until the late 1980s.
+De la Cruz eventually retired to San Francisco, California, in the late 1960s, though she would occasionally perform until the late 1980s.
 In 1989, she visited the Philippines to attend the premiere at the Cultural Center of the Philippines of Katy!, a highly publicized stage musical based on her life.
+She stayed in the San Francisco Bay Area until her death in 2004.